 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than the author(s) must be honored.
+Copyrights for components of this work owned by others than ACM must be honored.
 Abstracting with credit is permitted.
 To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-Request permissions from permissions@acm.org.

-Sect.
-2 is about the general paradigm of parallel summation, which in principle could be applied to many different specific settings.
-In Sect.
-3 we restrict the attention to one such setting.
-We consider summation problems of the form where rat is a multivariate rational function and f is defined by a linear recurrence of order r with polynomial coefficients.
-The task is to decide whether a given sum of this type can be written as a rational function in n, $f(n), \ldots, f(n + r - 1)$.
+Request permissions from permissions@acm.org consider summation problems of the form where rat is a multivariate rational function and f is defined by a linear recurrence of order r with polynomial coefficients.
+The task is to decide whether a given sum of this type can be written as a rational function in n, $f(n), \ldots, f(n+r-1)$.
 While we are not (yet) able to solve this task in full generality, the idea of parallel summation provides a significant step towards such an algorithm.
 We can describe more precisely the structure of special polynomials in this case (Sect.
 3.1), and we can effectively solve the σ -equivalence problem (Sect.
 3.2), which implies that we can completely identify the normal part of the denominator of any closed form.
-Similar as in the differential case [9, 10], the special part has to be determined heuristically, unless we impose further restrictions on the setting (Sect.
+Similar as in the differential case [8, 9], the special part has to be determined heuristically, unless we impose further restrictions on the setting (Sect.
 4).